php-fig/fig-standards/proposed/extended-coding-style-guide.md

 ## 9. Type Casting

-There MUST be no spaces inside type casting parentheses:
+There MUST NOT be any spaces inside the type casting parentheses:

 ~~~php
 $intValue = (int) $input;